Mabdullahatif/PacMan/README.md

    - 'w' - Move up
    - 's' - Move down
    - 'q' - Quit the game
-   -'c' - Cheat Code for instant escape
+   - 'c'  - Cheat Code for instant escape

 ## Game Logic
 The main game loop is implemented in the `main` function, which controls the flow of the game.
 It uses classes for `Player`, `Board`, and `Enemy`, representing the main character, the game board, and the ghosts, respectively.